 THIS UNIT

-Browse the contents of this unit in the tabs to the right and/or or use the following filters to limit to only the content relevant to your specific needs.
+Browse the contents of this unit using the tabs to the right or with the filters below.

 searches descriptions only, not within downloadable content.

-TX4T is replacing our older Resources 4 Educators site.
+TX4T is replacing Resources 4 Educators.
 You can access Resources 4 Educators here while we make the transition.

 Pacing

-This unit is a two week study of the age of contact.
-Suggested pacing minutes are based on the average time it takes a class to complete each lesson; however, as the educator, use your best judgment based on the average pace of your class learning styles.
+Suggested pacing minutes are based on the average time it will take a class to complete each lesson; however, as the educator, use your best judgement based on the average pace of your class learning needs and styles.

 Contents